-20. The slow process of change in the direction of the desegregation of employment, in all sectors and at all levels, should be promoted in particular by specific exemplary action within the public service (Action 12) and by detailed monitoring of trends in women's employment and of the impact of the economic recession on women's place in the labour market (Action 13).
-Special efforts should be made at all levels to take account of the situation of immigrant women (Action 14).

-- 21. The wider problems of adapting social structures to take account of the changing values associated with the movement towards equal opportunities require further analysis.
+- 20. The slow process of change in the direction of the desegregation of employment, in all sectors and at all levels, should be promoted in particular by specific exemplary action within the public service (Action 12) and by detailed monitoring of trends in women's employment and of the impact of the economic recession on women's place in the labour market (Action 13).
+Special efforts should be made at all levels to take account of the situation of immigrant women (Action 14). - 21.
+The wider problems of adapting social structures to take account of the changing values associated with the movement towards equal opportunities require further analysis.
 The responsiveness of policy-makers to pressures for a more equal sharing of occupational, family and social responsibilities will depend largely on increased participation of women in decision-making bodies.
 Specific attention should be paid to analysing how progress may be made in this direction (Action 15). - 22.
-Information activity remains of key importance not only to ensure that women are aware of their rights and responsibilities as workers and parents, but also at a more general level, to enable a wider public, particularly through the mass media, to accept women as equals in all areas of society and to understand the positive aspects of this development (Action 16). - 23.
-A detailed description and justification of each of these 16 actions is attached in Annex I. The draft Council Resolution which figures at the end of this text is designed to enable the Council to demonstrate its political commitment to the achievement of the objectives outlined above and to support the Commission in developing its action to the same end.1 - 24.
+Information activity remains of key importance not only to ensure that women are aware of their rights and responsibilities as workers and parents, but also at a more general level, to enable a wider public particularly through the mass media, to accept women as equals in all areas of society and to understand the positive aspects of this development (Action 16).

+- 23. A detailed description and justification of each of these sixteen actions is attached in Annex I. The draft Council Resolution which figures at the end of this text is designed to enable the Council to demonstrate its political commitment to the achievement of the objectives outlined above and to support the Commission in developing its action to the same end. - 24.
 The Commission has drawn up this action programme after consultations with the social partners, and in close cooperation with the Standing Liaison Group on Equal Opportunities (referred to above in paragraph 12). - 25.
-The Commission has decided to give this group a permanent advisory status, in particular to assist it in the implementation of this programme.
+The Commission has decided to give this group a permanent adivsory status, in particular to assist it in the implementation of this programme.
 The new Committee's statute is set out in Annex III to the draft programme.
-The new body, on which the social partners will have observer status, is designed to complement rather than supplant the usual channels of consultation with the social partners.
-Grass roots women's organizations in Member States have also an important role to play in the movement towards equal opportunities.
-The Commission considers it desirable that they should also be able to express themselves at Community level and welcomes the efforts being undertaken by the organizations in question to regroup in an autonomous European body.
+The new body, on which the social partners will have observer status, is designed to complement rather than supplement the usual channels of consultation with the social partners.
+Grass roots women's organisations in Member States have also an important role to play in the movement towards equal opportunities.
+The Commission considers it desirable that they should also be able to express themselves at Community level and welcomes the efforts being undertaken by the organisations in question to regroup in an autonomous European body. - 26.
+The Commission plans to begin a main part of the preparatory work on the programme in 1982 and to spread the implementation of the various measures over the period 1983 1985. - 27.
+Whereas this programme concerns the situation of women within the European Community, it should be recalled that the Community will also need to take greater account in future of the special problems of women in the developing countries (1), where an improvement in the status of women is an essential prerequisite of progress.